wonjun-seo/cosmos/_labs/lab02.md

 2. Group website.

 # Tomorrow

-In tomorrow's lab session, we will practive how to use Git for collaboration.
+In tomorrow's lab session, we will learn Python Basics focusing on pandas and matplotlib.